Get to know me

 Remote

-The Live squad is in charge of enforcing restrictions based on user's location and entitlements, as well as placing users into the optimal live stream for their device.
+Work included: enforcing restrictions based on user's location and entitlements, placing users into the optimal live stream for their device, and optimizing latency in services critical for the video start flow.

-I was part of the team in charge of optimizing services to handle Super Bowl LIV (3+ million concurrent users) and Super Bowl LVII (6+ million concurrent users)
+I was part of the team in charge of optimizing services to handle Super Bowl LVII (6+ million concurrent users).

 Senior Back End Developer